grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 If your canvas is going to update in real time, your data should support refreshes at your desired intervals without degrading the user experience.

-You can provide data to the multiple _elements_ and _connections_ available in the canvas visualization to set options like text, colors, and background pattern images.
-These have different data requirements defined in the [Elements](#elements) and [Connections](#connections) sections.
+You can tie [Elements](#elements) and [Connections](#connections) to data through options like text, colors, and background pattern images, etc. available in the canvas visualization.

 ## Elements